Greeks hopeful on debt swap deal but give no figure

 Last month Greece turned the screws on investors, saying it may not go ahead with the debt swap if holders of less than 90 percent of the bonds take part in the scheme, which foresees an average 21 percent haircut on portfolios.

-Failure of the debt swap deal would threaten the entire second, 109 billion euro (95.7 billion pound) bailout to Greece, agreed in July on top of a 110 billion euro rescue in May 2010.
+Failure of the debt swap deal would threaten the entire second, 109 billion euro bailout to Greece, agreed in July on top of a 110 billion euro rescue in May 2010.

 Under pressure from European taxpayers, euro zone governments insisted the private sector share the burden of averting Greece's collapse before agreeing the new bailout.